Mohaiminulislam1989/woocommerce-upcoming-product/readme.txt

 = 1.5.3 =
 * [new] Relative path support added for language file
-* [tweak] Update Text Domain to 'woocommerce-upcoming-product' from 'wup' for better language support
+* [tweak] Update Text Domain to 'woocommerce-upcoming-products' from 'wup' for better language support
 * [tweak] Set datepicker min-date to tomorrow date

 = 1.5.2 =